 Without a doubt, pricing is one of the most powerful levers to drive profitable growth.
 The right approach makes all the difference.

 What is the right approach?

 BUT the problems you’ve experienced occur when you use a broad brush.
 Not all new customers should have the price hike.
-Not all higher margin products should be pushed, etc.
+Not all higher-margin products should be pushed, and so forth.

-For example, we just helped one of the world’s leading consumer products companies drive 310 basis points of margin with targeted price guidance that’s winning more deals at higher rates.
+For example, we helped one of the world’s leading paper and packaging companies drive 310 basis points of margin with targeted price guidance that’s winning more deals at higher rates.